wingkwong/cortex/notes.md

     * dev update when only one replica fits on a node
     * e.g. requested 100 replicas, max nodes was 50, can you do an update after 50 replicas are running?
 * metrics (response codes, e2e latency)
+* when deploying a knative service without any worker nodes, the time to allocate a new worker node, download the image and get the pod running takes a lot longer than some timeout, knative marks the revision as failed, deletes the pod and asks to redeploy with a new revission

 ## TODO